Russian stocks surge after Putin calls for Ukraine referendum delay

+* Iraqi oil min sees oil prices rising to $60-$65 per barrel (Updates prices, adds technical trend, forecast)

-MOSCOW The RTS index of Russian stocks .IRTS rose nearly 6 percent on the day on Wednesday after President Vladimir Putin called on separatists in eastern Ukraine to postpone a referendum on self-government.
+MOSCOW May 7 The RTS index of Russian stocks rose nearly 6 percent on the day on Wednesday after President Vladimir Putin called on separatists in eastern Ukraine to postpone a referendum on self-government.

 Putin also said Russia would do all it can to resolve the Ukraine crisis and support international peace efforts.